TetraPlex-org/central/Documentation/FAQ.md

 # Are you open source?

-Yes and we will publish the specifications of our async com snippet protocol as an RFC.
+Yes and we will publish the specifications of our async com snippet protocol as a RFC.

 # Why is the Github still mostly empty?